Beto (footballer, born October 1981)

-André Roberto Soares da Silva or known as Beto (born 25 October 1981) is a Brazilian football player who plays as a striker most recently for Novo Hamburgo.
+André Roberto Soares da Silva or known as Beto (born 25 October 1981) is a Brazilian former professional footballer who played as a forward.

 Career

-Club

 On 25 July 2003, Beto was signed by Ferro Carril Oeste.
 On 19 July 2005, he signed a deal until 31 December 2008 for Criciúma for which he was champion of Brazilian Série C (title won in 2006).
 However, on 2 January 2007, he left for Bulgaria's Litex Lovech.

 He has also played for Internacional, Juventude in Brazil and Ulbra, Itual and Sero Kariu of Argentina.

 In the summer of 2012 signed a contract with Khazar Lankaran.
 Beto had his contract with Khazar Lankaran cancelled in November 2012, after only playing 5 matches for the club.